 The University will be offering a Pre-Semester Engagement Programme which all students are invited to take part in.
 Within this programme there will be activities specifically targeted at new, international and returning students.
-The Pre-Semester Engagement Programme will take place during the week of Monday 13 - Sunday 19 September.
+Please visit the website for more information; https://www.qub.ac.uk/sites/my-queens/pre-semester-engagement/

 Enrolment and Registration